scotec-Software-Solutions-AB/Bim.FamilyManager/README.md

-# BIM Family Manager
+# Bim.FamilyManager

-**BIM Family Manager** is a powerful tool designed to streamline the management, organization, and deployment of Autodesk® Revit® family files within architectural and engineering workflows.
+**Bim.FamilyManager** is a powerful tool designed to streamline the management, organization, and deployment of Autodesk® Revit® family files within architectural and engineering workflows.
 Built on .NET 8, it offers a modern, user-friendly interface for handling Revit families from various sources, including local directories and Azure Storage.

+> **Compatibility:** Bim.FamilyManager is compatible with Autodesk Revit 2025 and 2026.

 ## Features